MaxHalford/maxhalford.github.io/content/blog/sklearn-text-classifier-memory-footprint-reduction.md

 Total                        2.7 MB
 ```

-The above table shows the memory footprint of each attribute of each step of the pipeline.
-I'm only looking at the attributes whose name ends with a `_` because that's the scikit-learn convention for attributes that have been created during the call to `fit`.
-In other words I'm ignoring hyperparameters that are provided during initialization, because their memory footprint is typically insignificant.
+The above table shows the memory footprint of each attribute for each step of the pipeline.
+I'm only looking at the attributes whose name ends with a `_` because that's the scikit-learn convention for marking attributes that have been created during the `fit` call.
+In other words, I'm ignoring hyperparameters that are provided during initialization, because their memory footprint is insignificant.

-As we can see, most of the memory footprint is taken by the logistic regression `coef_` attribute, which stores the $n \times k$ weights for each of the $n$ words and the $k$ classes.
+As we can see, most of the memory footprint is taken up by the logistic regression `coef_` attribute.
+The latter is a matrix which stores the $n \times k$ weights for each of the $n$ words and the $k$ classes.
 The second culprit is the count vectorizer's `vocabulary_` attribute, which assigns an index to each word.
-This allows determining the weight vector of each word because `coef_` is a matrix that is integer-indexed, not word-indexed.
+This allows determining the weight vector of each word because `coef_` is integer-indexed instead of being word-indexed.
+We can now confidently move on and reduce the memory footprint of these two attributes.

 ## Reducing the model's size